A penalized distributed lag non-linear Lee-Carter framework for regional weekly mortality forecasting: Case study

 Using the estimated parameter vectors \(\hat{\boldsymbol{\eta}}_{1,r}\) and \(\hat{\boldsymbol{\eta}}_{2,r}\) from Eq.~\eqref{eq:modelstructure}, we visualize the effect of temperature and influenza on mortality, in excess of the seasonal baseline, through the relative risk (RR), as discussed in Section~\ref{subsec:rr}.

-\paragraph{Overall relative risk.} We begin by visualizing the overall relative risk, as defined in Eq.~\eqref{eq:RRcurve}, for three administrative regions in France: Hauts-de-France, Bretagne, and Provence-Alpes-Côte d’Azur.
+\paragraph{Overall relative risk.} Figure~\ref{fig:RRoverall} visualizes the overall relative risk, as defined in Eq.~\eqref{eq:RRcurve}, for three administrative regions in France: Hauts-de-France, Bretagne, and Provence-Alpes-Côte d’Azur.
 These regions represent a region in the north, west, and south of France, respectively.
-We provide the plots for the remaining regions in the Supplementary Material.
+We provide the plots for the remaining regions in the \textit{Online Appendix}.
 For each region, we compute the overall relative risk for three age groups: 50–54, 70–74, and 90–94 years.
-We select a reference temperature of 12.5$^\circ C$, which roughly corresponds to the mean overall temperature, and a reference ILI exceedance value of 0, for each region.
-We compute point-wise $95\%$ confidence intervals around the relative risk curves using Eq.~\eqref{eq:RRsd}.
-The results are shown in Figure~\ref{fig:RRoverall}.
+Furthermore, we express all relative risks with respect to a region-specific reference temperature.
+For each region, we determine the minimum mortality temperature (MMT) as the temperature at which the overall relative risk curve is minimized, and use this value as the reference point.
+This choice ensures that the relative risks are interpreted relative to the locally optimal temperature.
+As the reference value for the relative risk of the ILI exceedances, we take 0.

+In Figure~\eqref{fig:RRoverall}, we also compute point-wise $95\%$ confidence intervals around the relative risk curves using the parametric bootstrap procedure with 5000 replications, as described in Section~\ref{subsec:calibration}.
+For each bootstrap replication of the parameter vector, we evaluate Eq.~\eqref{eq:RRcurve} over the range of temperatures and ILI exceedances while holding the reference value fixed.
+Point-wise confidence intervals are then obtained from the empirical 2.5th and 97.5th percentiles of the bootstrap distribution at each temperature level and ILI exceedance.

 Among the three regions, the effect of temperature on mortality increases rapidly at high temperatures and is most pronounced in Auvergne-Rhône-Alpes, followed by Bretagne and Hauts-de-France.
 For influenza-like illness (ILI), we clearly observe the highest relative risk in Bretagne.
 Furthermore, we find that the relative risk of both temperature and ILI is substantially higher for the oldest age group (90–94) compared to the youngest (50–54), although the uncertainty also increases with age.
-Notably, the cold effect is minor.
-This is likely because most excess mortality in winter is captured by ILI rather than by low temperatures.
+Notable, the cold effect is most pronounced in Bretagne, and is relatively minor in Auvergne-Rhône-Alpes compared to its heat effect.